 - Professional tour guide fluent in English

-- Train from Ollantaytambo to Aguas Calientes on the first day
+- Expedition train from Ollantaytambo to Aguas Calientes on the first day

-- One night Basic hotel in Aguas Calientes (This can be upgraded)
+- One Night in a Basic Hotel in Aguas Calientes

 - MachuPicchu entrance fee